Whitecap Mountains

 The Whitecap Mountains is a ski resort located in the town of Anderson, Iron County, Wisconsin (postal address Upson, Wisconsin, and located west of Montreal, Wisconsin).
 It has a 400 ft vertical drop with 43 ski trails which are serviced by nine lifts.
 The runs are spread out over three mountains and 500 acre of terrain.
-The mountains are nestled in the ancient and picturesque Penokee Mountain Range just 16 miles off of the southern Lake Superior shoreline.
+The mountains are nestled in the Penokee Mountain Range 16 miles off of the southern Lake Superior shoreline.
 The terrain is diverse enough to accommodate skiers of all difficulty levels.

-Whitecap is traditionally known as the home of the "Chinese Downhill" competition in the late 80's, with rumors that this tradition would be revived (with increased safety measures).
-The race has been known to be a significant career booster, with high level executives from NCR, Modine and Williams having been participants.
-The resort was lovingly managed on a shoestring by Dave and Evie Lundberg from 1964 to 2018, when it was sold after the passing of Dave Lundberg.
-In January, 2019, the main lodge suffered a devastating fire which the new owners are pledging to rebuild.